Summer Olympic Games: Early years

 At the end of the 1908 marathon, the Italian runner Dorando Pietri was first to enter the stadium, but he was clearly in distress and collapsed of exhaustion before he could complete the event.
 He was helped over the finish line by concerned race officials and later disqualified for that.
 As compensation for the missing medal, Queen Alexandra gave Pietri a gilded silver cup.
 Arthur Conan Doyle wrote a special report about the race in the Daily Mail.

 The Games continued to grow, attracting 2,504 competitors, to Stockholm in 1912, including the great all-rounder Jim Thorpe, who won both the decathlon and pentathlon.
 Thorpe had previously played a few games of baseball for a fee, and saw his medals stripped for this 'breach' of amateurism after complaints from Avery Brundage.
 They were reinstated in 1983, 30 years after his death.
 The Games at Stockholm were the first to fulfil Pierre de Coubertin's original idea.
 For the first time since the Games started in 1896, all five inhabited continents were represented with athletes competing in the same stadium.

-The scheduled 1916 Summer Olympics were cancelled following the onset of World War I.
+The scheduled 1916 Summer Olympics were to be held in Berlin, cancelled following the onset of World War I.